Oli2861/myStockData/README.md

 ```

 ### stockdataservice
 The stockdataservice manages aggregated (open, high, low, close, volume, adjusted close of each day) and precise price information.
 Aggregated price information is retrieved after receiving an event from the scheduling service or an api call.
 The retrieval of precise price information takes place after receiving an api call.
+Before price information can be retrieved, a company with symbol and associated system field must first be created.
+Price information can also be retrieved automatically by adding their legal entity identifiers to the watchlist.
 The stockdataservice manages a watchlist which has to be populated in order to retrieve aggregated price information based on events.
 Stored data can also be viewed by using the Influx web interface (http://localhost:8086/ username: user password: password).
-##### API Specification
+##### OpenAPI Specification
-1. Retrieve aggregated price information.
-If no symbols are specified, the watchlist will be used instead.
 ```
   /v1/aggregatedPriceInformation:
     get:
       summary: "GET v1/aggregatedPriceInformation"
       operationId: "get"
       parameters:
-      - name: "symbol"
+      - name: "lei"
         in: "query"
         required: true
       - name: "start"